mak2508/recurrent-lop/README.md

 This repository explores [Loss of Plasticity](https://www.nature.com/articles/s41586-024-07711-7) in Recurrent Neural Networks.
 All experiments we propose have their correspoding output already generated, However, if you want to run them for yourself we will guide you thorugh the process!

+## Report

+You can find our project report writeup on the class OpenReview console [here](https://openreview.net/forum?id=0mXNceVrV2&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DETHz.ch%2F2024%2FCourse%2FDL_Reports_Early_Deadline%2FAuthors%23your-submissions)).

+The project proposal is available [here](https://openreview.net/forum?id=HB0myU9MTK&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DETHz.ch%2F2024%2FCourse%2FDL_Early_Deadline%2FAuthors%23your-submissions)).

+## Folder Structure
+Within the `src` folder, the code is broken up into the following folders.

+- `experiments`: This contains a separate subfolder for each of the experiments we run.
+More details on each experiment are provided in correspoding `README` files in each of the subfolders.
+- `nets`: This contains all the different network architectures we use in our experiments.
+This can easily be extended by adding another file here.
+- `algos`: This folder contains different learning algorithms, such as backpropagation and continual backpropagation.
+- `utils`: Here we have several useful functionalities that are reused throughout the repository.

 ## Usage

 ### Setting up